Gladstone Hamilton

 Gladstone Hamilton (23 July 1879 – 12 December 1961) was a Scottish footballer who played as an outside right in the Scottish League for Port Glasgow Athletic, Ayr, St Mirren, Morton and Queen's Park.
 He was capped by Scotland in 1906 and was the only serving Port Glasgow Athletic player to have been selected for international duty.

 Personal life

-Hamilton's elder brothers Alexander and James were also Scotland international players; historians have suggested that the success of his siblings may have been a factor in his selection, as his own club career was fairly unremarkable.
+Hamilton's elder brothers Alexander and James were also Scotland international players.
+Historians have suggested that the success of his siblings may have been a factor in his selection, as his own club career was fairly unremarkable.
+A fourth brother, John, was an early international for Chile, after having moved there for work reasons.